-A skilled workforce is the backbone of any organization, but finding the most effective way to get new employees up to speed and ready for the job is often challenging.
+A successful and engaged workforce is the foundation of any organization.
+Yet finding the most effective way to get new employees up and running is often a challenge.

 Why is a training program so important?